-The virus is spread through sexual contact, use of illegal injected drugs, exposure to blood, or breastfeeding.
+The virus is spread through sexual contact, use of recreational injected drugs, exposure to blood, or breastfeeding.

 People have weakness, stiffness, and muscle spasms in the legs, making walking difficult, and many have urinary incontinence.

 To diagnose the disorder, doctors ask about possible exposure to the virus and do magnetic resonance imaging, a spinal tap, and blood tests.

 Medications, such as corticosteroids, may help, and spasms are treated with muscle relaxants.

 (See also Overview of Spinal Cord Disorders Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control ( urinary incontinence and fecal incontinence).
 Sometimes these problems can... read more .)